brunocvs7/Data-Science-in-R/README.md

-# Estudos de Caso em Machine Learning
+# Data Science Applications in R
 A Repository containing 2 applications of data science (regression and time series forecasting) in R language and some research papers published by me and colleagues in this field.